Spread Betting Charts Guide

 Most spread betting companies will provide you with a charting package when you open an account.
 Even free demo accounts usually include some form of charting.

-Spread betting charts offer a convenient way to review what the markets are up to.
-If you add one or more technical indicators on these charts, normally just a mouse click or two, it can help you to spot trends.
+If you add a technical indicator(s) to the charts, normally just a mouse click or two, it can help you to spot trends.

 Where to Get Spread Betting Charts

 The firms below all provide their clients with live charts.